What is Assisted Living?

 Assisted living in the United States has evolved rapidly in the last four decades.
 From sterile nursing home settings, to new senior living communities focused on mind, body, and soul, the assisted living experience is changing for the better.
 Today’s assisted living communities are as a diverse as the population of the United States itself.
 As Forbes notes, The Centers for Disease Control and Prevention (CDC) has a standard definition for nursing homes, but no such designation for assisted living.

 Assisted living communities are regulated at the state level, giving rise to variances between locales.
 As such, it is important to understand the types of senior living available to you or your loved one.
-Here are some of the most common types of assisted living you’ll find today:
+Today, here are some of the most common types of assisted living near you:

 - Senior apartments: Generally speaking, these communities are tailored to the needs of any active adult over the age of 55.

 - Independent living: Communities designed for those with few to no disabilities providing limited assistance to residents.

 - Memory care: Designed specifically for retirees with memory impairment, these communities provide a higher level of care from trained staff members in settings that still provide a sense of independent living.